cmrschwarz/scr/README.md

     Miscellaneous:
         help                   prints this help
-        selinstall=<browser>   installs selenium driver for the specified browser in the directory of this script seluninstall=<browser> installs selenium driver for the specified browser in the directory of this script selupdate=<browser>    installs selenium driver for the specified browser in the directory of this script version                print version information
+        selinstall=<browser>   installs selenium driver for the specified browser in the directory of this script seluninstall=<browser> uninstalls selenium driver for the specified browser in the directory of this script selupdate=<browser>    updates (or installs) the local selenium driver for the specified browser version                print version information

     Global Options: